TheRialNiels/AWS-Projects/power-of-math/README.md

 -   **Lambda Function**: Handles the logic to calculate the power of a number and save the result in DynamoDB.
 -   **DynamoDB Table**: Stores the results of the calculations.

+This is my first project working on AWS, I followed this [tutorial](https://www.youtube.com/watch?v=7m_q1ldzw0U&list=PLwyXYwu8kL0wMalR9iXJIPfiMYWNFWQzx&index=3&ab_channel=TinyTechnicalTutorials) to practice developing some apps using the AWS Cloud.
+In this video I learned how to create this app via UI but I decided to create this same application but using the SAM Templates.

 ## How It Works

 1. **API Gateway Endpoint**: